smarc-project/sam_common/sam_joystick/README.md

 The rpm topic only uses the `linear.x` component and publishes that to both thrusters of SAM directly as RPM.
 The vec topic uses the `angular.z` and `angular.y` fields, converts them to radians and publishes to thrust vectoring.

-This node was tested with joysticks from this app: https://github.com/ROS-Mobile/ROS-Mobile-Android.
+This node is used by [smarc_joy](https://github.com/matthew-william-lock/smarc_joy) was tested with joysticks from this app: https://github.com/ROS-Mobile/ROS-Mobile-Android.

 ## App setup
 1- Follow the FAQ in ROS-Mobile-Android and setup your IP addresses and such both in the vehicle and your phone.